 Only joking.
 I’m really going to talk about the exact percentage of a sleepsuit that needs to be covered in baby vomit in order to tip the scales in favour of an outfit change.

 Got you again.
 I’m actually going to present six reasons why dads need to find their voices.
 Seriously?
 Yes, seriously.
-Read on, clear your throat and prepare to join the revolution.
+We dads really need to step up to the plate.
+So read on, clear your throat and prepare to join the revolution.

 1. Mums are leaving us behind